Tech-FZ/EmuGUI/README.md

 15. Run the executable in the dist folder.
 If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
 16. If it works, have fun!
 If not, try to start again from number 9.

+## Documentation

+A documentation of EmuGUI can be found at: https://tech-fz.github.io/EmuGUI-doc/

 ## Contributing

 There are several ways to contribute, including: